4/5

 Rosenberg Self Esteem Test Online for Free

-The validity of Rosenberg`s self-esteem scale
+The validity of Rosenberg's Self-Esteem Scale

-If you are concerned that your self-esteem may reflect poor mental health, please, visit a doctor.
+If you are concerned that your self-esteem may reflect poor mental health, please visit a doctor.
 Remember that this scale is the most common measure of self-assessment for research purposes.

 Since the self-esteem concept is something most people should be familiar with, this test probably will not tell you anything you do not know yet.
 You should have a relatively good idea of your results by just asking yourself the question: "Do I have low self-esteem?".
 However, the scale can give you a better idea of your condition compared to other people.
 Your results will also include a little more about the connection between self-esteem and life achievements.